Kigwaaaa/Portfolio2025/README.md

-# Charles Wambua - Professional Portfolio
+# Lewis Mwangi - Professional Portfolio

 Welcome to my professional portfolio!
 This project showcases my skills and experiences as a software engineer.
 Built with [Create React App](https://github.com/facebook/create-react-app), this portfolio highlights my work and expertise in the field.